Filk covers a wide range of musical genres. Pretty much any known music style can be heard in a filk circle. Below are a few samples.

 Geek/Nerd

-Generally witty, fun music about geeky topics like SF and Fantasy movies and TV series, computer tech and other popular millennial topics.
+Often witty, fun music about topics like science fiction and fantasy movies or TV series, computer tech, and other popular fandom topics.
 Can be parodies or original music.

 Crossing the Streams (Copy Red Leader)